Background pattern

 In post-marketing experience, severe skin reactions (Stevens-Johnson syndrome and toxic epidermal necrolysis) have been reported in association with the use of deflazacort.

-These reactions often involve ulcers in the mouth, throat, nose, genitals, and conjunctivitis (red and swollen eyes).
+These skin reactions often involve ulcers in the mouth, throat, nose, genitals, and conjunctivitis (red and swollen eyes).

 Use in athletes

-Other medications and Zamene
+Other medicines and Zamene

-Inform your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

-• Pain or anti-inflammatory medications.
+• Pain or anti-inflammatory medicines.

-• Diabetes medications.
+• Diabetes medicines.

 • Diuretics.